w3f/polkadot-spec/spec.md

 Relay-chain validation happens in three contexts.
 Firstly, when you are attempting to sync the chain; secondly when you are building a block and need to determine the validity of a candidate on a parachain that you are not assigned to; thirdly when you are attempting to validate a parachain candidate, perhaps as a fisherman, perhaps as a validator who is building a block, perhaps as a validator who is responding to a complaint.

 For the first context, it is enough to simply execute all transactions in the block.
-Validation happens implicitly through the existence of the unsigned `update_head` transactions that appear in a block signed by validators.
+Validation happens implicitly through the existence of the unsigned `update_heada` transaction that appear in a block signed by validators.

-For the second context, a little more work must be done.
+The second context is much like the first, except that `update_heads` is run manually and availability of the source block is affirmed.

-In all but the latter context, it is not assumed that you have any chain history.
+In all contexts, it is not assumed that you have any chain history.
 All operations can be done purely through looking at the "current" (relative to the block to the validated) chain state.

-In the latter context, it is assumed that you have been maintaining recent relay-chain history.
-This is due to additional validation requirements for parachains, and in particular their recent historical egress queue roots.
-For this context, the specific steps to validate a parachain candidate on state `S` are:
+For the latter context, the specific steps to validate a parachain candidate on state `S` are:

 - Ensure the candidate block is structurally sound.
 Let `candidate` be the structured data.
 - Retrieve the collator signature for the candidate and let `collator := ecrecover(candidate.collator_signature)`. *NOTE: This is not used in validation; only in the consensus algorithm when determining a preference over possible candidates.*
-- Validate egress queues (this step can only be done with chain history):
+- Validate egress queues: *TODO: update so it uses the new array-based egress queues*
   - For each `Q` in all parachains except `candidate.parachain_index`:
     - Let `Q_index` be the iteration count of this loop, begining at 0.
     - Let `ingress_queue := candidate.unprocessed_ingress[Q_index]`